christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 }
 ```

+From the dataset, logical formulas are computed to link each relation predicate with some possible relation position between objects.

 # Forms

-Logical formulas are compiled into different graph forms:
+Logical formulas are in the general form when arbitrary, but some can be compiled into other simplified graph forms:

 #### Conjunctive Normal Form (CNF)